-- 1. See "Production Breakdown by Product Type" - 2.
-Non-IFRS measure or ratio that does not have a standardized meaning under International Financial Reporting Standards (IFRS) and GAAP and therefore may not be comparable with the calculations of similar measures for other companies.
-Please refer to "Non-GAAP and Other Financial Measures" within this MD&A for details of calculations, rationale for use and applicable reconciliation to the nearest IFRS measure. - 3.
+- 1. See table in the Reader Advisories for key budget and underlying material assumptions related to the Company's 2022 capital program and associated guidance. - 2.
+See "Production Breakdown by Product Type" - 3.
 Capital management measure.
 See "Non-IFRS and Other Financial Measures" contained within this MD&A. - 4.
-See table in the Reader Advisories for key budget and underlying material assumptions related to the Company's 2022 capital program and associated guidance.
+Non-IFRS measure or ratio that does not have a standardized meaning under International Financial Reporting Standards (IFRS) and GAAP and therefore may not be comparable with the calculations of similar measures for other companies.
+Please refer to "Non-GAAP and Other Financial Measures" within this MD&A for details of calculations, rationale for use and applicable reconciliation to the nearest IFRS measure.